jyourstone/jellyfin-smartplaylist-plugin/docs/content/examples/common-use-cases.md

 # Common Use Cases

-Here are some popular playlist types you can create:
+Here are some popular playlist and collection types you can create:

 ## TV Shows & Movies